Who breaks a butterfly upon a wheel?

 "Who breaks a butterfly upon a wheel?" is a quotation from Alexander Pope's "Epistle to Dr Arbuthnot" of January 1735.

 It alludes to "breaking on the wheel", a form of torture in which victims had their long bones broken by an iron bar while tied to a Catherine wheel.
 The quotation is used to suggest someone is "[employing] superabundant effort in the accomplishment of a small matter".
 The quotation is sometimes misquoted with "on" in place of "upon".

+The line appears in a section criticizing the courtier John Hervey, 2nd Baron Hervey, who was close to Queen Caroline and was one of Pope's bitterest enemies.
+The section also refers to accusations of homosexuality against Hervey.
+They were originally made in William Pulteney, 1st Earl of Bath's Proper reply to a late scurrilous libel of 1731, which had led to Hervey challenging Pulteney to a duel.
+Hervey's decade-long clandestine affair with Stephen Fox would eventually contribute to his downfall.
+Despite Pope's claims, Hervey should not be considered homosexual, as he was known to be bisexual.

 Pope's satire

 The line "Who breaks a butterfly upon a wheel?" forms line 308 of the "Epistle to Dr Arbuthnot" in which Alexander Pope responded to his physician's word of caution about making satirical attacks on powerful people by sending him a selection of such attacks.
 It appears in a section on the courtier John Hervey, 2nd Baron Hervey, who was close to Queen Caroline and was one of Pope's bitterest enemies.
 The section opens as follows:

 "Sporus", a male slave favoured by Emperor Nero, was, according to Suetonius, castrated by the emperor, and subsequently married.
 Pope here refers to accusations made in Pulteney's Proper reply to a late scurrilous libel of 1731 which led to Hervey challenging Pulteney to a duel.
 Hervey's decade-long clandestine affair with Stephen Fox would eventually contribute to his downfall.
 As first published the verse referred to Paris, but was changed to Sporus when republished a few months later.

 "What? that thing of silk" uses a metaphor of a silkworm spinning that Pope had already used in The Dunciad to refer to bad poets.
 "Ass's milk" was at that time a common tonic, and was part of a diet adopted by Hervey.
 "This painted child" comments on make-up such as rouge used by the handsome Hervey.

 Another graphic instance of the usage can be found in An Introduction to Harmony by William Shield (1800), wherein he writes: "Having brought this Introduction to Harmony before that awful Tribunal, the Public, without first submitting it to the inspection of a judicious friend, I shall doubtless merit severe correction from the Critic; but as my attempt has been rather to write a useful Book, than a learned Work, I trust that he will not break a Butterfly upon the wheel for not being able to soar with the wings of an Eagle."